-The Emergency Management Program lead invites a multi-disciplinary team of staff to serve on the emergency management committee (EMC), including but not limited to staff representing the safety committee, infection control committee, environment of care committee
+The Emergency Management Program lead invites a multi-disciplinary team of staff to serve on the emergency management committee (EMC), including but not limited to staff representing the safety committee, infection control committee, and environment of care committee.

-- The CMS rule states a diverse team of staff are necessary to provide input into the creation of the emergency management program. - Specifically with the development of the emergency plan as well as policies and procedures, the rule requires clinical input from a medical director, physician assistant or nurse practitioner. - Schedule EMC meetings and ensure staff commitment.
-First meeting sets expectations, creates objectives, sets timeline, establishes the EMC lead/chair and create clearly identified and assigned responsibilities. - Best practice: Senior management should participate and give the authority to lead to the EM Program, including but not limited to CEO/Executive Director, COO, CFO, Human Resources, and Practice Managers.
+- The CMS rule states that a diverse team of staff is necessary to provide input into the creation of the emergency management program. - Clinical input from a medical director, physician assistant, or nurse practitioner is recommended in developing the emergency plan as well as policies and procedures. - Schedule EMC meetings and ensure staff commitment.
+The first meeting sets expectations, creates objectives, sets timelines, establishes the EMC lead/chair and creates clearly identified and assigned responsibilities. - Best practice: Senior management should participate and give the authority to lead to the EM Program, including but not limited to CEO/Executive Director, COO, CFO, Human Resources, and Practice Managers.